pumbas600/FactoryMethod/README.md

 **Note:** All classes involved in this process must be public or package-private.

-Begin by constructing a parent **class** which will be used by all following child classes in the pattern.
+Begin by constructing a parent class which will be extended by all following child classes in the pattern.

 ``` java
 public abstract class AttackBase